Professional Regulatory Entanglement: the Curious Case of Project Management in Italy

-Recent growth in the internationalization of economic activity has favoured an increase of control at a supranational level.
-A typical example of such institutions are the corporate professions.
-Attempting to replicate the successful strategies of the collegial professions but embracing advantages presented by global markets, corporate professions are confronted by the dilemma of how to reconcile the demands of stakeholders at both national and global levels.
-This research investigates the model corporate profession of Project Management and its development within the Italian context using a historical case study methodology.
-What was once a simple bargain involving two actors, the state and the profession, is now a much more complex system involving multilateral negotiations between multiple actors and a number of different and often competing agendas.
-It identifies barriers in the form of increased professional regulatory entanglement and reveals evidence of some homogenisation of professional practice as corporate professions invade national enclaves.
+Growth in the internationalization of economic activity has favoured an increase in institutional control at a supranational level.
+A typical example of such institutions that wield this control is corporate professions such as Project Management (PM).
+Attempting to replicate the successful strategies of the collegial professions but embracing advantages presented by global markets, corporate professions is confronted by the dilemma of how to reconcile the demands of stakeholders at both national and global levels.
+This research investigates an international corporate profession, PM, and its development within Italy using a historical case study.
+Results shows an increase in the number of regulations faced by international corporate professions as they attempt to satisfy a number of different institutions (and their competing agendas) while attempting to colonize a national context.
+This we define as ‘professional regulatory entanglement’.
+It concludes that what was once a simple bargain involving two actors, the state and the profession, with a long established, commonly agreed and mutually beneficial agenda is now a much more complex system involving multiple actors and a number of competing agendas and this results in the homogenization of professional practice across the globe.

 Published inJournal of Professions and Organization

 MetadataShow full item record

 Showing items related by title, author, creator and subject.

 The Paradoxes of Project Management: a Project Management Consultant’s Inquiry into the Social Reality of Technology-Driven Change Projects Gonner, Christian (2018-08-22)This thesis is a practice-based inquiry into project management.
 It adds to the critique of more traditional discourse in project management literature (PMI 20013, IPMA 2010, Prince2 2009, Agile Alliance Organisation 2001) ...